Plant Sciences Institute Faculty Scholars

 Dr. Hu's team plans to construct a rational and interdisciplinary platform to analyze, advance and optimize plant breeding process through optimized management and planning.
 The PSI project will focus on analyzing and managing the resources in the plant breeding process and subsequent agriculture production.
 Decision making models will be designed with a focus on breeding process planning, resource allocation and agronomic management.
 The research project will fill the gap between the lack of research in the planning and management strategies in plant breeding and field production and challenges in breeding that would benefit from more sophisticated and efficient planning and management decision making at different stag tag-noteses and various scales in the plant breeding process.

-Thomas Lübberstedt is a professor in the Department of Agronomy and the K.J.
+Thomas Lübberstedt is the Director of R.F.
+Baker Center for Plant Breeding, Professor in the Department of Agronomy, and the K.J.
 Frey Chair in Agronomy.
 His general research area is the application/development of tools and methods provided by genome analysis to understand the composition of complex traits and phenomena, using this knowledge to determine and exploit genetic diversity in elite and exotic germplasm, and then applying this knowledge to plant breeding.
 Crop focus is on maize and perennial grasses.
 Current activities focus on accelerating plant breeding by establishing and improving doubled haploid technologies in maize and other species.

 Dr. Lübberstedt's PSI research project addresses the fundamental question of why and how plants with only a single genome (haploids) differ from perfect isogenic genotypes with two identical genomes (isogenic doubled haploids).
 This information will ultimately be used to establish high-throughput procedures to select for haploid plantlets or cells in vitro.
 His research group is utilizinggermplasm enhancement in maize(GEM) DH lines, which were established in collaboration with the USDA to incorporate exotic germplasm into elite germplasm.
 These GEM-DH lines are currently used in genome-wide association studies of agronomic as well as root and phytohormone-related traits in collaboration with engineers to identify valuable exotic alleles.